Madusa: Monster truck career

 Miceli entered the monster truck business under Dennis Anderson in 1999.
 She made her first American hot rod appearance at the Trans World Dome.
 Afterward, she purchased her own truck and named it Madusa, as she still held the rights to the name.
 She began winning freestyle competitions in 2001.
-Miceli won the 2004 co-championship at the Monster Jam World Finals for freestyle in the first-ever three-way tie.
+Miceli won the 2004 co-championship at the Monster Jam World Finals for freestyle in the only-ever three-way tie, as Monster Jam would institute tiebreaking rules following that year's World Finals.
 In March 2005 in Las Vegas, she beat her trainer Dennis Anderson in the final bracket of the Monster Jam World Finals for the Racing Championship, thus making her the first woman to win the Monster Jam World Finals racing championship.
 Also in 2005, she was the only female competitor in the Super Bowl of Motorsports.

 As of January 2008, she is also the Executive Vice President of the Major League of Monster Trucks.
 In 2009, she returned to Monster Jam for the first time since 2006.

 On October 10, 2014, she was injured in a Monster Jam event in Melbourne, Australia, and was taken to a Melbourne hospital for treatment.

 Other media

-She appeared in the video games WCW Nitro, WCW Backstage Assault, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19 and WWE 2K25.
+She appeared in the video games WCW Nitro, WCW Backstage Assault, WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K25 and WWE 2K26.